kpoppel/homeassistant-novafos/README.md

   * The total consumtion on the last valid date
   * Attributes contain day data since the first day of the month at the correct dates
 * sensor.novafos_hour_total
-  * The hourly consumption on the last valid date
+  * The hourly consumption on the last valid date.
+The sensor will return unknown if the valid date is older than 24h
   * Attributes contain data from the last 24 hours on the correct date
 * sensor.novafos_valid_date
   * Just the date of the last valid data

-All water sensors show their value in cubuc meters (m3).
+All water sensors show their value in cubic meters (m3).
 The sensors also have extended attributes as outlined above, which can be used by ex. apexchart-card to chart data at the correct date.
 You can also create new sensors from these attributes to save them in the history database.
 Attributes are not saved in the history.

 ## Debugging
 It is possible to debug log the raw response from KMD API.
 This is done by setting up logging like below in configuration.yaml in Home Assistant.
 It is also possible to set the log level through a service call in UI.
+Be aware that a lot of information is dumped to the log, so only have this activated when reporting a bug.
 ```
 logger:
   default: info